anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: A poem begins in delight and ends in wisdom.
+Quote: He that is giddy thinks the world turns round.

-By: Robert Frost
+By: William Shakespeare